teresaPap/lemon-pie/README.md

 * `npm start`

 ## Run
 Open terminal in the project's root folder and run `npm start`.
 This will automatically run the project in your default browser (port 5200).

 ## Build
 Open terminal in the project's root folder and run `npm run build`.
 This will create the project's dist folder.

+## Deploy
+### Firebase Hosting
+Open terminal to the project root folder and run
+* `npm run build`
+* `firebase deploy --only hosting`

+The *dist* folder will be created in the project's root folder and will be deployed to [https://lemonpie-f5dba.firebaseapp.com](https://lemonpie-f5dba.firebaseapp.com).